esafirm/universal-router/README.md

 > Router for every ocassion ~

 Universal router comes with two flavor, the core module which basically a link router that can convert your URI to whatever you need.
-And the Android module which more opionated to how you can use it to help you solve your navigation problem
+And the Android module which more opinionated to how you can use it to help you solve your navigation problem

 ## Download